nasa/cumulus-orca/website/docs/developer/deployment-guide/deployment-with-cumulus.md

 `"granuleRecoveryWorkflow": "OrcaRecoveryWorkflow"` to the collection configuration as seen below.
 Optionally, you can exclude files by adding values to an `"excludeFileTypes"` variable as seen below.
-In addition, when dealing with large files, the `"multipart_chunksize_mb"` variable can also be set to override the default setting set during ORCA installation.
+In addition, when dealing with large files, the `"s3MultipartChunksizeMb"` variable can also be set to override the default setting set during ORCA installation.
 For more information, see the documentation on the [`copy_to_glacier` task](https://github.com/nasa/cumulus-orca/tree/master/tasks/copy_to_glacier).